scylladb/scylladb/docs/design-notes/protocols.md

 N in the destination node.

 Port 7000 is the default port for Scylla's internal communication.
-This choice can be overriden by the `storage_port` configuration option.
+This choice can be overridden by the `storage_port` configuration option.
 This awkward name, `storage_port`, was kept for backward compatibility with Cassandra's YAML configuration file.
 In very early Cassandra versions, this port was used _only_ for "storage" messages (read and write), and other messages such